ccmorris/bwpt.beer/_posts/2017-09-22-fun-in-fall.md

 ---

 ### Beer & Wings

+EDIT: Had a great time at wing night!
+Thanks for coming out everyone!

 Contrary to our name, we have yet to host a wing related event... so here it is!
 November 22, 2017 at 6pm
 Two Amigos